 These Microsoft Word and LATEX files contain the source of the present document and may serve as a formatting sample.

-Further information on using these styles for the preparation of papers for IJCAI-25 can be obtained by contacting proceedings@ijcai.org.
+Further information on using these styles for the preparation of papers for IJCAI-ECAI 26 can be obtained by contacting proceedings@ijcai.org.

 Ethical Statement